zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

    }
    ```
 ### Registering your service with API ML
-In the following paragraphs we use snippets of code and configuration from our sample service helloapiml-plain-java-sample.
+In the following paragraphs we use snippets of code and configuration from our sample service `helloapiml-plain-java-sample`.

 The following steps outline the process of registering your service with API ML: